Protecting Our Kids from Social Media Addiction Act

-Protecting Our Kids from Social Media Addiction Act also known as California SB 976 is a law that was enacted in September 2024 that is meant to address problematic social media usage among minors.
-The law prohibitions minors to have "addictive feeds" unless they have verifiable parental consent, minor's notifications are also restricted between 12 am to 6 am and during school hours between 8 am and 3 pm it also well requires minors to have default privacies settings and have social media companies to publicly disclose certain metrics about their users.
-The law was set to take effect in two steps the first being the restrictions on social media feeds, notifications, disclosures from social media companies and default settings which would have taken effect on January 1, 2025, and the age verification provision which would have taken effect on January 1, 2027.
-However, has faced legal challenges since its enactment delaying its enactment.
+The Protecting Our Kids from Social Media Addiction Act, also known as California Senate Bill 976 (SB 976), is a law enacted in September 2024 to address problematic social media usage among minors.

+The law prohibits minors from having "addictive feeds" without verifiable parental consent, restricts push notifications to minors between 12 am and 6 am and during school hours, requires certain default privacy settings for minors, and compels social media companies to publicly disclose certain metrics about their users.

+The law was set to take effect in two steps.
+The requirements for addictive feeds, push notifications, default settings, and disclosures would have taken effect on January 1, 2025, and the age verification provision would have taken effect on January 1, 2027.
+However, the law has faced legal challenges since its enactment, delaying its implementation.